teejayvona/Detection-Lab/README.md

 ### Ref 3: Splunk inputs.conf

 After installing splunk forwarder to listen to my splunk server on 192.168.10.10 on the default port 9997.
-We need to configure the telemetries to send by opening a Notepad with administrator right.
+We need to configure the telemetries to send by opening a Notepad with administrator rights.
 The code below was then insert and saved on the splunk forwarder local file as "inputs.conf"

 [WinEventLog://Application]